AVIATOR: Towards AI-Agentic Vulnerability Injection Workflow for High-Fidelity, Large-Scale Code Security Dataset: Experimental Setup

 These metrics provide insights into AVIATOR's reliability and practical utility, reflecting its robustness and stability in automated vulnerability injection tasks.

-\paragraph{Manual Evaluation} For PrimeVul, we manually validated a sample of 45 injected functions drawn uniformly at random, following prior work \cite{d2adatasetbuilt_zheng2021, DiverseVul_yizheng2023, vinj_nong2024, lessIsEnough_wen2023}.
+\paragraph*{Manual Evaluation} For PrimeVul, where formal verification tools such as ESBMC are not directly applicable due to the lack of full context (e.g., missing class definitions and global variables), as well as bigger code samples, we manually validated a sample of 45 injected functions drawn uniformly at random, following prior work \cite{d2adatasetbuilt_zheng2021, DiverseVul_yizheng2023, vinj_nong2024, lessIsEnough_wen2023}.
+It is important to note that our total evaluation sample size is consistent with prior similar studies \cite{VulScribeR_2025, vinj_nong2024, d2adatasetbuilt_zheng2021}.
 The evaluation was performed by three authors experienced in C/C++, including two senior security researchers.
-Each injected sample was categorized as (1) weakness present, (2) no weakness, or (3) undecidable—typically due to reliance on external functions or context beyond the injected function.
+Each injected sample was categorized as (1) weakness present, (2) no weakness, or (3) unknown, typically due to reliance on external functions or context beyond the injected function.
 Since we lack complete test cases for most programs, we assess the presence of weaknesses rather than confirmed vulnerabilities (which require demonstrable exploitability).
 The reported injection success rate reflects the percentage of samples found to contain a weakness, based only on those that could be conclusively assessed.